elsachica/L3/README.md

 - Phone numbers
 - Email addresses
-- Names
+- First and last name
 - Street addresses
 - Postal codes
 - City
-- Date of birth and age
+- Age

 The application provides real-time feedback to the user and ensures the data is correctly formatted before redirecting to a success page if all inputs are valid.